rvasilev/gitea-in-dokku/README.md

 ## Configure Gitea

 ***IMPORTANT***: Currently, there is a Dokku bug that does not properly expose the HTTP port of Gitea.
+To bypass it we will manualy proxy internal http port:

+    dokku proxy:ports-add gogs http:80:3000

 To configure Gitea, you need to browse to Gitea' HTTP port and finish the Gitea setup.
 All the database configuration can be see by issuing: